10 Tips For Raising Outdoors-Loving Kids

 Whether hiking with kids or on a serious mountain climb, I think people often get into trouble simply because they focus too much on the destination, overlooking that it’s really about the journey.
 Don’t be so wedded to your agenda that you fail to see when it’s time to switch to Plan B.

 Taking children outdoors, especially younger ones, does not always go according to plan.
-Adults hike for exercise, the views, and to get somewhere; young kids want to throw rocks in a creek.
+Adults hike for exercise, the views, and to get somewhere; young kids want to throw rocks in a creek and play in the mud.
 Let them.
 Explain to kids that there will be time for playing, but also a time for hiking.
 Encourage your teenager to invite along a friend.
 Find a balance that makes everyone happy, giving children some say without relinquishing all control.

 6. Talk and Listen